-Vessel, facility and pipeline contingency plan holders must update their plans to demonstrate the necessary contracts, equipment and training to meet the enhanced planning requirements.
+Vessel, facility and pipeline contingency plan holders must update their plans to demonstrate the necessary contracts, equipment, people, and training to meet the new planning requirements.

 All plan holders (vessels, facilities, pipelines and railroads) must update their plans to include details about resources at risk from potentially non-floating oil spills.
 This requirement may be achieved through referencing updated Geographic Response Plans.
 Over the next 18 months Ecology will work to expand the spatial scope of GRPs to include the water column and benthic species at risk from non-floating oil spills.
 Ecology took on this key work because we recognize the value of stakeholder input and consider locals and tribes as essential partners in ensuring that GRPs are successful and useful.

 Vessel plan holders that enroll for contingency plan coverage under a umbrella contingency plan or a multi-vessel contingency plan must list an approved spill management team in their enrollment.
 The spill management team may be a contracted team or an in-house team.

 Type A and B railroads contingency plan holders must update their plans to meet the updated requirements.
 Sample plan language, review checklists, and other technical assistance tools will be linked here as they become available.